LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ### With regard to data storage, where are the Analytics Builder servers located?
 In the same LivePerson data centres or in the Microstrategy cloud?

-Analytics Builder data is all stored internally - on the same LivePerson servers as the rest of LiveEngage, in the same LivePerson data centers.
+Analytics Builder data is all stored internally - on the same LivePerson servers as the rest of the Conversational Cloud, in the same LivePerson data centers.

 ### Is the information stored on Analytics Builder encrypted?